spacemeshos/go-spacemesh/tortoise/README.md

 #### Votes from ballots with wrong beacon

 Because a smesher can select arbitrary beacon, there is an attack that will allow malicious smeshers to concentrate weight in a specific layer.
-If tortoise counts malicious weight immediatly it will make erroneous decisions (decide that a block is valid when in fact it is not).
+If tortoise counts malicious weight immediately it will make erroneous decisions (decide that a block is valid when in fact it is not).
 In order to prevent such attack tortoise will delay counting ballots with a wrong beacon until enough weight from honest smeshers was counted.

 Note that we can't discard ballots with wrong beacon completely as recovery from partition requires counting ballots from both sides.
 And they will likely have different beacons if it was a long partition, or occured at the time when tortoise beacon was computed.